EAGLE4 computer for telescopes and astrophotographyPrimaLuceLab

 Replace your standard laptop or desktop computer with the EAGLE and you will spend less time setting up your equipment and more time imaging!
 Since it includes a Windows 10 computer, EAGLE allows you to use your preferred devices and software from any manufacturer without limitation, while also offering many advantages and features you can’t find in a standard computer.
 PrimaLuceLab’s engineers designed the EAGLE all-in-one solution (design protected by European Patent EP3335078) to be used with any telescope.
 By connecting data and power cables to the EAGLE, when the telescope will move all the cables will move accordingly, preventing detachments and providing the best solution for your cables management.
 All you need is a single power cable from your battery or AC adapter to your EAGLE!

-EAGLE4 control unit for telescopes and astrophotography - main features:
+EAGLE4 computer for telescopes and astrophotography - main features:

 - Windows 10 Enterprise computer lets you install your preferred devices and software